-This Application has been assessed against the requirements for Initial and Draft Assessments in sections 13 and 15 respectively, of the FSANZ Act (as was in force prior to 1 July 2007).
+This Application has been assessed against the requirements for Initial and Draft Assessments in sections 13 and 15 respectively, of the FSANZ Act.
 FSANZ recommends accepting this Application and the proposed draft variations to Standard 1.4.2. - Maximum Residue Limits.